ZeroOrI/UpdatingWiki/readme.md

 She seems to have a close relationship with Yōsuke as when the school first started she cheered on his idea of the class introducing themselves.

-After several days of school, they seem to have formed a bond as they are often seen together.
-In truth, they're just pretending to be in a relationship in order for Kei to not get bullied in school so it is unknown how they really feel about each other.
+After several days of school, they seem to have formed a bond as they are often seen together. ~~In truth, they're just pretending to be in a relationship in order for Kei to not get bullied in school so it is unknown how they really feel about each other.~~ [1](#1ch) **They was seen by other as perfect couple.**

 __Spoilers__

+In truth, they're just pretending to be in a relationship in order for Kei to not get bullied in school ~~so it is unknown how they really feel about each other.~~ **Later both of them admitted that they've never liked each over.**[1.](#1.5ch)
 In the light novel of Volume 4, despite being promised to protect Karuizawa from being bullied by Manabe and her group, Yōsuke doesn't want to take a side and want to discuss it peacefully without using violence against someone.
-He did offer his help to her, but since he's not her real boyfriend, he didn't need to go that far for her.
-He also tells her that he won't help her like this and she won't be able to depend on him if there's nothing he can do for her.
+He did offer his help to her, **but he couldn't hurt someone even if it was somebody from class 1-C.** ~~but since he's not her real boyfriend, he didn't need to go that far for her.~~[2](#2ch) So he tells her that he won't help her **if she wants to rely on violence** ~~she won't be able to depend on him if there's nothing he can do for her.~~[3](#3ch)

 __Yosuke's side__

 Yōsuke seems to have close a relationship with Kei as when school first started, she cheered on his idea of the class introducing themselves.
 After several days of school, they seem to have become a couple or at least formed a bond as they are often seen together.

-In truth, they're just pretending to be in a relationship so that Kei would not get bullied in school so it is unknown how they really feel about each other.
-However, it shown he does care for her as when Kei's underwear is stolen, Yōsuke searches the boys for them though he covers for Kiyotaka after finding them on him; he asks for the panties as he will suffer less being Kei's "boyfriend".
+~~In truth, they're just pretending to be in a relationship so that Kei would not get bullied in school so it is unknown how they really feel about each other.~~[3](#1ch) ~~However, it shown he does care for her as~~ When Kei's underwear is stolen, Yōsuke searches the boys for them though he covers for Kiyotaka after finding them on him; he asks for the panties as he will suffer less being Kei's "boyfriend".

 In return, she seems to trust him as she selected him to be part of the guards for the boys after the girls demanded the boys being separated from the girls.
 This was seen again as she defended him when Suzune hinted that he could possibly do mischievous activities while acting as a guard.
 However, she did see Suzune's point and went along with the latter's decision to make Kiyotaka a guard as well to keep an eye on Yōsuke.

+**Spoiler**
+In truth, they're just pretending to be in a relationship so that Kei would not get bullied in school so it is unknown how they really feel about each other.

 In the light novel of Volume 4, despite being promised to protect Karuizawa from being bullied by Manabe and her group, Yōsuke doesn't want to take a side and want to discuss it peacefully without using violence against someone.
-He did offer his help to her, but since he's not her real boyfriend, he didn't need to go that far for her.
-He also tells her that he won't help her like this and she won't be able to depend on him if there's nothing he can do for her.
+He did offer his help to her, **but he couldn't hurt someone even if it was somebody from class 1-C.** ~~but since he's not her real boyfriend, he didn't need to go that far for her.~~[4](#2ch) So he tells her that he won't help her **if she wants to rely on violence** ~~she won't be able to depend on him if there's nothing he can do for her.~~[5](#3ch)

 [Return to content](#content)